-Photographing the night sky is not only about the Moon, planets, stars, deep sky objects or the Milky Way.
+Photographing the night sky is not only about the Moon, planets, stars, deep sky objects, or the Milky Way.
 Comets and meteors are also some inspiring objects worth photographing.

 This article will show you how to photograph meteor showers so you can get started with meteor photography.

-Meteors are space debris that burn up in the atmosphere when falling to Earth.
+Meteors are space debris that burn in the atmosphere when falling to Earth.
 While burning up, they leave behind a light trail across the sky.

 Extremely bright meteors are called Bolide meteors.

 If the meteor is large enough to make it to the ground, what remains is called a meteorite.

 Meteorites can scar the landscape, like in the case of Meteor Crater in Arizona.
 It was created around 50,000 years ago from a 50m impactor and is more than 1km wide in diameter and 170m deep.

 More often, meteorites are found on the ground in the form of small, iron-rich rocks.
 As a curiosity, the best hunting ground for them is Antarctica.
 They are easy to spot on the icy ground.

 Meteorites fall on all bodies in the solar system.
 They are responsible for the many craters that make the Moon such an interesting object to photograph.